 No Fines Concrete:

 As the name suggests by itself, no-fines concrete does not contain any fine aggregates.
 This concrete is produced by eliminating fine aggregates from plain concrete.
 Only cement, coarse aggregate, and water are used.
-The coarse aggregate particles are surrounded with a thin cement paste coating.
+The coarse aggregate particles are surrounded by a thin cement paste coating.

-Naturally, the concrete contains a large amount of voids which make the concrete lightweight and reduces its overall strength.
+Naturally, the concrete contains a large number of voids which make the concrete lightweight and reduces its overall strength.
 The compressive strength of no fines concrete is very low and depends on the water-cement ratio, cement content, and aggregate grades.

 No fines concrete is gaining its popularity day by day due to its various advantages over conventional concrete, which are as follows:

 Advantages Of No-fines Concrete: